noamandev/religious-studies-github-sync/Excalidraw/Arabic Diacritics/Meem Sakinah.md

-A clear meem is really easy because just like noon, a clear meem is a meem that has sukoon on it (so if it doesn't have a sukoon, then). ^Kb6c3bSQ
+A clear meem is really easy because just like noon, a clear meem is a meem that has sukoon on it (so if it doesn't have a sukoon, then its not a clear meem). ^Kb6c3bSQ

 [[Merging Meem]] ^IAd0G4L2